focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ BUG: crash when trying to open the newly created file
++ Save All
++ BUG: crash when trying to delete line near the top
++ Switch project
 + Open projects folder
 + Open global config
 + Open project config